lloydtwum/alx-system_engineering-devops/0x02-shell_redirections/README.md

-this script counts the number of directories
+this script displaysthe 10 newest files in current dir